jbrennan/SmolHTML/Smol/index.md

 There's a rumour that Apple's going to start allowing custom, non-WebKit based browser engines on iOS starting later this year.
 While that most likely means Chrome, Firefox, and the other big browsers could start using custom engines, it also means you could write your own too.
 So why not try it?

 In this 2 part series, I'll take you through how to write a basic web browser, from parsing HTML in Swift to rendering the pages with SwiftUI, displaying them with a simple, but familiar interface.

 You might be thinking "Aren't web browsers huge, incredibly complicated pieces of software?" and yes, the big ones we use every day are huge and complicated.
 But even huge and complicated pieces of software are still "just software" at their core, written by normal programmers just doing their job or following their passion.

 What we're attempting in this series is a very simple browser, and the end result is actually a little under 1000 lines of fairly straightforward Swift code.
 We'll focus solely on rendering a subset of HTML, leaving CSS and Javascript as exercises for the reader :).
-But in the end you should have an app that can render unstyled, standard HTML pages.
-Let's get started!
+We'll take many shortcuts and liberties, but in the end you should have an app that can render unstyled, standard HTML pages.
+And you'll also have some tools for writing programming language parsers by hand, which you could use to write your own custom language.

+The feature set of our browser is going to be small, but the goal is this: **you should be able to render this very browser tutorial web page in the browser itself**.
+Fun, right?

 ## The Architecture

 Before we dive in to code, let's look at the overall archicture of what we're building, to make the challenge ahead more managable.
-Since HTML is a programming language, we'll follow a similar architecture to that of most compilers / interpreters, which is a sort of pipeline.
-That's a fancy way of saying some stuff goes in at one end, gets modified by a component, and gets spit out as some new stuff on the other end, where the next component takes *that* stuff and modifies and outputs it, repeating until we have our page rendered in the UI.
-It's kind of like a glorified chain of function calls.
+Since HTML is a programming language, we'll follow a similar architecture to that of most compilers / interpreters, which is a sort of pipeline, where each part of the pipeline takes input and spits something else out for the next component to work with.
 So what are our inputs and components?

 1. We start with the **raw html**, as a `String`.
 This either comes from the network or a local file, but it doesn't really matter.
 2. We then digest the html string into an array of **tokens**, in a process known as *tokenizing* or *lexing*.
 This essentially chews up the raw string into common pieces that are easier to digest, such as punctuation characters (`<, >, ", etc`), whitespaces (newlines, tabs, spaces), digits, or just regular letter characters.